 |

-Not just useful for buying books, CDs & DVDs.
-The customer reviews are entertaining in their own right (especially the 1-star ones).
+I'm a big fan of Amazon.
+Not just useful for buying books & DVDs etc, the customer reviews can be entertaining in their own right (especially the 1-star ones).

 |